 One of the most common questions that we get asked from owners of the 991 GT3 and RS models, is how to check the oil level.
 Now it may seem a fairly simple process given the fact that there is no physical dipstick in these engines and the computer does the check for you.
 However, there is a process to follow and deviating from that can confuse the computer checking the level.

 So, our first piece of advice is to check the level as often as possible.
-The reason being, is that by checking it regularly you are forcing the computer to take a reading which its saves and can monitor the level better.
+The reason being is that by checking it regularly, you are forcing the computer to take a reading which it saves and can monitor the level better.
 Secondly and importantly, these engines rev to approximately 9,000rpm which is very high.
 So, lots of time spent between 7,000rpm and 9,000rpm can mean that the engine uses more oil than a regular car.
-The consequences of not having enough oil in your engine when driven that hard, probably don’t need explaining!
+The consequences of not having enough oil in your engine when driven that hard, probably doesn’t need explaining!
 Porsche actually released a technical bulleting suggesting that the oil level is checked at least every 200 miles to be safe when being driven hard.

 The process to check your oil level is as follows:

 - Ensure that the car is fully up to temperature – at least 80c.
 We would suggest letting it get to 85c to be sure it’s fully warm on the dashboard readout.